VAVAOP/DGN-Store/README.md

 # DGN-Store
-In This Project We Are Going To Write A SmartContract In Solidity With ERC20 Standards Which Can Perform Basic Functions Like :mint(onlyOwner),Transfer Token,Get Balance of Token And Also Burn Token And Deploy The Contract Into Fuji C-chain Of Avalanche Network.Name Of The Token Used Is "Degen" With Symbol "DGN" .And Interacting With The Contract By Calling THe Contract Into REMIX IDE By Injecting The METAMASK.
-We Are Also Providing An inBuilt Store In The Contract Which Allow User To Redeem And Recruit Players For Their Football Club In Exchange Of Tokens.The User Are Given With some Details Of Players That Can Be  Recruited By Passing Their ID To Redeem Function.One Player Can Only Be Recruited by One User Which Makes The Game Interesting And FUN TO PLAY!!!
+* In This Project We Are Going To Write A SmartContract In Solidity With ERC20 Standards Which Can Perform Basic Functions Like :mint(onlyOwner),Transfer Token,Get Balance of Token And Also Burn Token And Deploy The Contract Into Fuji C-chain Of Avalanche Network.
+* Name Of The Token Used Is "Degen" With Symbol "DGN" .
+* And Interacting With The Contract By Calling THe Contract Into REMIX IDE By Injecting The METAMASK.
+We Are Also Providing An inBuilt Store In The Contract Which Allow User To Redeem And Recruit Players For Their Football Club In Exchange Of Tokens.
+* The User Are Given With some Details Of Players That Can Be  Recruited By Passing Their ID To Redeem Function.One Player Can Only Be Recruited by One User Which Makes The Game Interesting And FUN TO PLAY!!!
 The Main Components That Needed To Build The Project is :
 * NodeJS
 * HardHat